Intranet and extranet software have similar names and benefits, but there is one huge question that will determine which platform is for you.

 Although intranet and extranet software is relatively new, these two mega platforms have advanced rapidly in the last 20 years.

 Frontier Technologies was the first major company to release an intranet platform.
-It was back in 1996—seven years after the invention of the World Wide Web—when Frontier Technologies launched Intranet Genie.
-Intranet Genie was the first platform to combine document management and messaging for internal communication.
+Back in 1996—seven years after the invention of the internet—Frontier Technologies launched Intranet Genie.
+Intranet Genie was the first platform to combine document management and messaging to support a more modern and effective way to approach internal communication strategies.

 Intranets and extranets evolved from networks that were simplistic in design with minimal augmentation or tweaking capabilities.
 Companies and their clients or vendors could communicate and share small documents, but that was the extent of it.